 Shari Ellen Wolf Boraz

-Boraz designs as she sews, constantly taking into account the visual impact both near and far.
-The end product is meant to be striking from a distance, yet intimate when viewed up close.
-Her goal is to attract the observer to the art by using color and composition, prompting the viewer to wonder about what they are seeing, and then ideally, to provoke them towards their own creativity.
+I have a BFA from the School of the Art Institute of Chicago where I majored in textile design.
+I hand-embroider on white cotton, or on textiles that I’ve either hand-dyed or digitally created.
+Designing as I sew, I constantly consider the visual impact both near and far.
+The image is meant to be striking from a distance, yet intimate when viewed up close; attracting the viewer with color, composition, and texture.
+I strive to prompt the viewer to wonder about what they are seeing, and then to provoke their own creativity.

-She often uses the French knot stitch by mixing complementary threads, creating a vibrating pointillist effect inspired by Georges-Pierre Seurat.
-In addition to using a variety of embroidery stitches and color combinations, she employs weaving techniques to create nuanced coloration.
+French knot stitches are often made with complementary threads, creating a vibrating pointillist effect.
+I also use a variety of embroidery stitches and color combinations, resulting in nuanced coloration.

-Shari has exhibited her work in juried and invitational exhibitions across the country and abroad.
-She is a member of the Textile Society of America, the League of New Hampshire Craftsmen, and the AVA Gallery and Art Center.
+My art has been exhibited in juried and invitational exhibitions across the country and abroad.
+I’m a member of the Surface Design Association, the League of New Hampshire Craftsmen, and the AVA Gallery and Art Center.

 Born: Chicago, IL